Chart Color Schemes

 The level of residential development activity in Castle Hill - West is very low in comparison to the average area assessed nationally by AreaSearch

-Castle Hill - West averaged approximately two new dwelling approvals per year over the past five financial years, totalling 12 homes.
-As of FY-26, no approvals have been recorded yet.
+Castle Hill - West averaged approximately two new dwelling approvals annually over the past five financial years, totalling 12 homes.
+As of FY-26, zero approvals have been recorded to date.
 The area's population has decreased during this period, suggesting that new supply has likely kept pace with demand, providing good options for buyers.
-New homes are being constructed at an average expected cost of $713,000, indicating a focus on the premium segment with high-end properties.
+The average expected construction cost value of new homes is $713,000, indicating a focus on the premium segment with upmarket properties.

 Frequently Asked Questions - Development